-- 14. security printing pattern: thin lines of at least two colours and with a maximum line width of 0.10 mm, which intersect at sharp angles.
-May also consist of thin whole lines forming a motif that appears to be three-dimensional. - 15. overprint: image or pattern printed on top of a scratch layer or equivalent, which is designed to give a clear indication of whether the scratch layer has been removed.
+- 11. game information: information on the lottery ticket that determines whether or not it represents a win; - 12. security printing pattern: thin lines of at least two colours and with a maximum line width of 0.10 mm, which intersect at sharp angles.
+May also be of the line relief type, i.e. where thin solid lines create a design that gives the impression of being in relief (three-dimensional); - 13.
+UV-dead material: a material that does not illuminate when exposed to UV light; - 14.
+UV security feature: an image or pattern printed with UV fluorescent ink.
+The image/pattern shall only appear when illuminated with UV light at a wavelength of 365 nm and fluoresce in a colour that differs from the background colour on which it is printed; - 15. overprint: image or pattern printed on top of a scratch layer or equivalent, which is designed to give a clear indication of whether the scratch layer has been removed.